NetDocuments-Archive/ad-join-cookbook/README.md

 - join
 - leave

-It contains a custom resource named `domain_join` that takes 5 properties
+It contains a custom resource named `domain_join` with the following properties

 - domain
 - domain_user
 - domain_password
 - ou
 - server (optional)
-- update_hostname (windows only, Set to false if you want the domain name/hostname to be different from the chef node name. (see [#5](https://github.com/NetDocuments/ad-join-cookbook/issues/5)).)
+- update_hostname (optional, windows only, Set to false if you want the domain name/hostname to be different from the chef node name. (see [#5](https://github.com/NetDocuments/ad-join-cookbook/issues/5)).)
-- double_reboot (windows only, Will continue to reboot windows until joined to domain and breadcrumb `c:\\Windows\\chef-ad-join.txt` exists.
+- double_reboot (optional, windows only, Will continue to reboot windows until joined to domain and breadcrumb `c:\\Windows\\chef-ad-join.txt` exists.
 Useful since timezone doesn't always sync after first reboot. )
-- visual_warning true (windows only, display a login warning to anyone who connects via RDP to the machine before chef has finished the reboots and the converge.
+- visual_warning true (optional, windows only, display a login warning to anyone who connects via RDP to the machine before chef has finished the reboots and the converge.
 This will override any group policy your company might have in place for displaying custom login messages.)
-- hide_sensitive (linux only, hide password used in realmd command, set to true for debugging)
+- hide_sensitive (optional, linux only, hide password used in realmd command, set to false for debugging)

 example: